lembn/zilmorphs-site/notes.md

 Edge arenas are the easiest to attack but the hardest to defend, and vice versa for monolith arenas.
 The reason for this is because for edge arenas, the attacker can invite other attackers to join, but the defender can invite no-one; for cloud arenas, the attacker can invite less and the defender can invite more and so on.

+#### rewards

-The rewards of the contract are public, so the first attacker/defender can see eveything that they can win.
-When inviting operators, they choose which/how much of the rewards to offer to joining operators, to incentivise them to help.
+The rewards of the contract are listed on the contract, so the first attacker and defender can see what they might win.
+When inviting operators, they choose which/how much of the listed rewards to offer to joining operators, to incentivise them to help.
 Rewards are scaled by difficulty.
 For example, a successful black hat contract on an edge arena will reward less experience points than a sucessful shield contract on an edge arena, and vice versa for monolith arenas.
-Contracts share rewards, so if the defender(s) succeeds, they take the rewards and the attacker(s) gets nothing and vice versa.
-The losing operator(s) may still be awarded some experience points, depending on their performance.
+Sheild contracts share rewards with their associated black hat contracts, so whichever side completes their objective takes all of the listed rewards.

+If no operators take the black hat contract for a shield contract, then the defending operator will receive the listed contract rewards, but with lower scaled rewards.
+Scaled rewards include experience points and in-game currency.
+These rewards are not listed on the contract since the amount an operator receives will depend on their performance in the contract.
+This means that cold shield contracts won't reward too highly, and operators can still be rewarded if they performed well but lost failed their objective.

+Contract rewards are usually some specified amount of experience points and `bits`, which is supplemented by some scaled amount on completion.
+For some special contracts, operators may receive seeds, seed pairs or even grown morphs.

+#### arenas

+Arenas exist on web-space servers.
+After successfully completing a contract, operators should have the ability to browse the filesystems of the hosting servers they just fought at.
+Stories of the most powerful operators from previous geneses, their rosters they made and how they made them, become scattered across the universe when the genesis resets.
+They end up spread across multiple files, on different serves that the players can find in filesystems.
+Related stories often end up in specific servers from the same zone, so targeting contracts from hosted on specific zones can help a player to find these secrets, and learn obscure or difficult binding techniques.

+Operators can read these files from the filesystem and take the files to prevent other operators from having them.
+This is a manual process so be careful not to leave anything valueable behind.
+When a page is taken, an alert is sent out to the global news feed: "The lost files of X have been recovered from a server in zone Y".

+The holder of the page has the ability to lock and unlock the technique it describes.
+This means that even if people learn the technique they won't be able to use it.
+When the owner wants to use it the technique, they can unlock it, then lock it back when they're done.
+However, locking and unlocking is global and sends out an alert when it is done, so when you unlock, anyone who knows the technique can use it.
+Operators can sell entire pages, or temporary technique unlocks on the market.

+## bits
+The currency used in the Zilmorph universe is called `bits`. `bits` can be used to interact with the markets and buy items, and offered as rewards for complete in-game activities.
+If you want to fund your account, you can buy `bits` with ZIL, or pay with ZIL directly. `bits` are worth less than ZIL, so you can buy more with 1ZIL than you can with 1`bit`.

 ## binding and boosting

 It all starts with a seed.
-A seed can be considered a _Gen0_ Zilmorph.
+A seed can be considered a *Gen0* Zilmorph.
 While they can be used, just like any other morph, they are very weak and won't do very well against well trained morphs.
 The most important thing they carry is their genetic traits.
 With these and a good knowledge of the game's binding system - a player can raise an army of zilmorphs.
-Two Zilmorphs can _bind_ to each other, to make a resultant morph: stronger than both of the orinials.
+Two Zilmorphs can *bind* to each other, to make a resultant morph: stronger than both of the orinials.
 This is only possible for morphs from different bloodlines.
 Over time, repeating this process will progress through the generations of the morph, and applying this to many different morphs will form a roster of power, available to the player.

 A Bloodline of Zilmorphs share a set of dominant traits and a set of recessive traits.
 To train a zilmorph up to it's next generation, two generation matching zilmorphs from different bloodlines are bound together.
 For example binding a Gen1 and a Gen1 would make a Gen2 morph.
 The maximum generation is 20.
 The binding process is performed by a deep computation, that considers the compatibility of the morphs to attempt to create the strongest resultant morphs possible.
 However, this is an extremely diffucult task and can often produce undesired results - making sucesses even more precious.
 Zilmorph binding is an art, and any player able to master it will be able to train an unstoppable force, with the potential to become an uncontested champion of the web-space.
-During this process, the one morph is chosen as the _Dominant_, and another as the _Recessive_.
-This is done using the _genetic dominance_ attribute of the morph.
+During this process, the one morph is chosen as the *Dominant*, and another as the *Recessive*.
+This is done using the *genetic dominance* attribute of the morph.
 Every seed zilmorph has a randomly generated genetic dominance from 48-52%.
 A morph with genetic dominance above 50% is considered to be "genetically dominant" and a morph with genetic dominance 50% or below is considered to be "genetically recessive".The bind computation will attempt balance the properties of each morph, such that the most genetically dominant morph will be chosen as the dominant in of the bind.

-In the bind, the Dominant inherits the recessive traits of the Recessive, then the Recessive becomes _"orphaned"_.
+In the bind, the Dominant inherits the recessive traits of the Recessive, then the Recessive becomes *"orphaned"*.
 The recessive traits will be added randomly to either the set of dominant traits for the new morph or the set of recessive traits with the default chance being 70% in favour of the set of the recessive traits.

 Binding morphs from different generations will transfer all the enegry from the younger morph into the older morph, causing the younger morph to die, but giving a small stat boost to the higher generation morph and maybe a temporary effect buff to the older morph - depending on what bloodline the lower generation morph was from.
 There are some bloodlines who's morphs are better for this purpose than for actual training, as they rewards they give to the older morph is greater than the outcome of training the morph.
-This process is called _"boosting"_.
+This process is called *"boosting"*.

+Not all bloodlines work well together, there may be some that will reduce the overall score if they share a roster with some different, so operators will have to make the choice.
+In many cases, the traits of those bloodlines polar opposites, for example double healing vs double damage and in most cases, these are the only bloodlines carrying these traits.
+Sometimes certain bloodlines will be completely uncompatible, such that they cannot even exist in the same roster.

 ## algorithms